-January 25 – The Hotel Pennsylvania is built in Manhattan, New York and becomes the world’s most popular hotel.
+January 25 – The Hotel Pennsylvania was built in Manhattan, New York, and became the world’s most popular hotel.

 February 5 – Charlie Chaplin, Mary Pickford, Douglas Fairbanks, and D.W.
-Griffith launch United Artists in an attempt to control their own work.
+Griffith launch United Artists to control their work.

 February 6 – After two years of World War I wage controls, the Seattle General Strike begins.
-The five-day general work stoppage by more than 65,000 workers in the city of Seattle, Washington lasted from February 6 to February 11.
+With more than 65,000 workers in Seattle, Washington, the five-day general work stoppage lasted from February 6 to February 11.

-February 11 – The Seattle General Strike ends when Federal troops are summoned by the state of Washington’s Attorney General.
+February 11 – The Seattle General Strike ends when Washington’s Attorney General summons federal troops.

 February 25 – Oregon places a 1¢ per U.S. gallon tax on gasoline, becoming the first U.S. state to levy a gasoline tax.

 The first natural lands east of the Mississippi River are established as a national park in legislation signed into law by President Woodrow Wilson.
-The area, known as Lafayette National Park in Maine is located at Mount Desert Island and known since then as Acadia National Park.
+The area, known as Lafayette National Park in Maine, is located at Mount Desert Island and is known as Acadia National Park.

 March – The Red Scare begins when Vladimir Lenin starts a revolution in Russia that changes the Russian government to communism.
-As a result, the U.S. passed an act that would blacklist anyone that had been thought to be involved with communism.
+As a result, the U.S. passed an act that would blacklist anyone thought to be involved with communism.

 March 5 – A. Mitchell Palmer becomes Attorney General of the United States through a recess appointment.